Making shelter today into a home tomorrow

 ("people” people)

-Donor Helpers: Greet and thank donors, write receipts, screen donated items, answer phone calls.
+• Donor Helpers: Greet and thank donors, write receipts, screen donated items, and answer phone calls.

-Inspection: “Triage” furniture and appliances for quality, structure, cleanliness, working order and completeness.
+• Inspection: “Triage” furniture and appliances for quality, cleanliness, function and completeness.

-Sharing our mission: Sharing with customers how their participation as a donor or customer helps those in need and spares our landfills.
+• Sharing our mission: Sharing with customers how their participation as donor or customer helps those in need and spares our landfills.

 Shifts: Tuesday through Saturday morning (9:00AM to noon) and afternoon (1:00PM to 4:00PM) and as needed.